gabriellewee/portfolio/posts/2021-07-26-setting-up-shop.md

 ## Previous versions

-These days, I'm loath to lose any previous website content, even content that is no longer relevant or even embarrassing.
+These days, I’m loath to lose any previous website content, even content that is no longer relevant or even embarrassing.
 I decided to upload an archive of as many versions of my website as possible.
-The only one I'm currently missing is the very first version that was built in Wordpress and hosted by Hostgator (I wasn't using Github for versioning at that time), but the posts are preserved in the next version.
-I'm even working on getting old posts from previous blogs (Xanga, Tumblr, etc) onto this blog.
+The only one I’m currently missing is the very first version that was built in Wordpress and hosted by Hostgator (I wasn’t using Github for versioning at that time), but the posts are preserved in the next version.
+I’m even working on getting old posts from previous blogs (Xanga, Tumblr, etc) onto this blog.

 1. [Version 1](/v1/)
 1. [Version 2](/v2/)